justinmfischer/SwiftlyLRU/README.md

 //...
 ```
 ##Instillation:
-Simply drag Swiftly.swift from the Source folder into your target project.
+Simply drag SwiftlyLRU.swift file from the Source folder into your target project.

 ##Reference Notes:

 ##Performance:
+Time: O(1), Space: O(1) assumes no collisions into the hashtable.